Bose CineMate 130 Home Theater System

 For a retail price of nearly $1,500.00, I expect a soundbar/subwoofer audio system to deliver very good sound quality.
 So did the Cinemate 130 live up to my expectations in this crucial area?
-The short answer is yes, but in this price class I expected even better performance than what this system delivered.
+The short answer is yes, but in this price class, I expected even better performance than what this system delivered.

-Overall, the CineMate 130 produced sound that was clear, crisp and very detailed with a very good simulated multi-channel surround effect that rendered good sound envelopment from just a single soundbar.
-While viewing an action scene from The Boure Ultimatum movie, I was able to hear discrete sound effects placed on either side and to the rear of my listening position.
-If I had done a blind audition of this system without knowing its speaker lay-out, I could have been fooled into believing at certain times I was listening to a multi-channel surround sound system.
-This is very good performance for a soundbar home theater system.
+Overall, the CineMate 130 produced a sound that was clear, crisp and very detailed with a very good simulated multi-channel surround effect that rendered good sound envelopment from just a single soundbar.
+While viewing an action scene from The Bourne Ultimatum movie, I was able to hear discrete sound effects placed on either side and to the rear of my listening position.
+If I had done a blind audition of this system without knowing its speaker layout, I could have been fooled into believing at certain times I was listening to a multi-channel surround sound system.
+This is a very good performance for a soundbar home theater system.

-The bass module delivered solid deep bass with decent punch for a compact subwoofer.
+The bass module delivered solid deep bass with a decent punch for a compact subwoofer.
 But as expected, it couldn’t produce the deeper low-end sound effects the movie had to offer due to its small size.

-For music, I listened to Chris Botti in Boston blu-ray edition.
+For music, I listened to Chris Botti in Boston Blu-ray edition.
 I’m very familiar with this excellent concert recording and how it sounds on my 7.1 surround sound system.
-So of course I couldn’t help but compare the sound reproduction of this recording played through the CineMate 130 vs. what I consider my reference home theater system.
-I know this is a completely unfair and unbalanced comparison, but it allowed me to hear just how much better a full-blown separate-component system performs, and reminded me why I personally prefer to hear my music this way.
+So, of course, I couldn’t help but compare the sound reproduction of this recording played through the CineMate 130 vs. what I consider my reference home theater system.
+I know this is a completely unfair and unbalanced comparison, but it allowed me to hear just how much better a full-blown separate-component system performs and reminded me why I personally prefer to hear my music this way.

 However, on its own, the CineMate 130 produced this music recording with an open and spacious sound.
-The vocal performance of Katharine Mc-Phee on the track – I’ve Got You Under My Skin, had a clear and detailed presence within the sound stage.
+The vocal performance of Katharine McPhee on the track – I’ve Got You Under My Skin, had a clear and detailed presence within the sound stage.
 The instrumental sounds from the main musicians on stage and the orchestra were rendered nicely and had a decent sound stage presence as well.

-As I stated early, I expected better performance from such an expensive soundbar system – and in reference to the CineMate 130 – its sound quality with The Boure Ultimatum movie soundtrack did at times sound overly crisp and a bit bright, which can make the audio sound a little unnatural and even somewhat edgy at high volumes.
+As I stated early, I expected better performance from such an expensive soundbar system – and in reference to the CineMate 130 – its sound quality with The Bourne Ultimatum movie soundtrack did at times sound overly crisp and a bit bright, which can make the audio sound a little unnatural and even somewhat edgy at high volumes.
 On the other hand, there are many individuals who actually prefer this type of exaggerated sound which can give the soundtrack more impact.

 These performance characteristics did not necessarily make this audio system sound unpleasant.
 It’s just that I have different sound quality preferences in the audio components I listen to.

-The Bose CineMate 130 is very good performing home theater soundbar system, and should satisfy most consumers looking for a quality all-in-one package.
-Its compact and handsome design characteristics will also win over many decor conscious consumers.
+The Bose CineMate 130 is a very good performing home theater soundbar system and should satisfy most consumers looking for a quality all-in-one package.
+It’s compact and handsome design characteristics will also win over many decor conscious consumers.
 Its major setback, however, is its price, which will be hard to come to terms with for many potential soundbar system buyers, especially when there are less expensive choices on the market with just as good or better performance.
 But for all you Bose fans out there, and for individuals who aren’t deterred by its high cost, I give the CineMate 130 a solid recommendation.